 Yes, we are committed to providing all our customers with the same range of services post Brexit in the EU27 and the UK and we currently provide in the EU.

-We have made applications for all other approvals in the Netherlands, where LR has a large and long-established operation.
-We intend to provide identical services to those currently provided, through two existing notified bodies in the Netherlands, Lloyd's Register Verification BV (for Industrial Equipment Directives and Transportable Container authorisations) and Lloyd's Register Nederland BV (for Medical Devices and In-Vitro Diagnostics Devices).
+We have made applications for other approvals in the Netherlands, where LR has a large and long-established operation.
+We intend to provide similar services to those currently provided, through two existing notified bodies in the Netherlands, Lloyd's Register Verification BV (for Industrial Equipment Directives and Transportable Container authorisations) and Lloyd's Register Nederland BV (for Medical Devices and In-Vitro Diagnostics Devices).

 We have made applications for Medical Devices directives under 93/42/EEC and 98/79/EC to VWS/Directie GMT in the Netherlands for notified body approval for Lloyd's Register Nederland BV.